Skip to content

 Microphone Test

-Test your microphone in the browser.
-Check input volume level, peak indicator, and live audio waveform without installing any software.
-Works with USB microphones, headset mics, and built-in laptop microphones.
+Run a microphone test online to check your mic input level, peak clipping, and live audio waveform without installing software.
+Works with USB microphones, headset mics, Bluetooth mics, and built-in laptop microphones.

 🎙️